mattrude/random-image-block/readme.txt

 == Changelog ==

+= Version 0.8 =
+* Added ability to link to the album vs the image.
 = Version 0.7 =
 * Changed to dropdown box for category selection, translaion files have not been fully updated, yet.
 = Version 0.6 =